l1lgadil1/finance-tracking-web/memory-bank/progress.md

 - Linter/TS config issues with Prisma/NestJS types.
 - Type casts in controllers (replace with DTO mapping).
 - Deletion logic for related entities (profiles/accounts/categories).
+- debt_give/debt_take are not distinguished in backend logic due to current Prisma schema; both are mapped to 'debt'.

 ### Frontend
 - TypeScript/Framer Motion errors.